iamsuganthi/my_domain/_posts/2017-02-28-unit-testing-redux-containers.md

 {% gist enthudrives/e51d4906fb03b1ae214f9be5838ada31 %}

 Enzyme can be used to mount redux containers as well(They are components too.
 D'uh!).
-Containers need a store when they are mounted. `redux-mock-store` can be used to create a mock store which can be used to mount the container.
+Containers need a store when they are mounted.
+In redux applications, the `Provider` component passes the store to all containers through the context.
+However, we can pass a mock store to the container in unit tests. [redux-mock-store](https://github.com/arnaudbenard/redux-mock-store) can be used to create a mock store for testing.

 Unit test corresponding to the `CounterContainer`:
 {% gist enthudrives/eb1f4720ad299742969312658371feb0 %}

 Since it is a mock store, it is easy verify if `dispatch` is called with the expected action type.